Function-Correcting Codes: Generic Functions

 In the following sections, we turn to discuss specific functions and give bounds on their optimal redundancy, which are tight in several cases.
 For several instances we additionally give explicit code constructions that can be encoded efficiently.
-The functions under discussion are locally binary functions, the Hamming weight function, the Hamming weight distribution function, the min-max function and some machine-learning related functions.
+The functions under discussion are locally binary functions, the Hamming weight function, the Hamming weight distribution function, the min-max function and a collection of discretized real-valued functions.